Kharos6/DOW2Launcher/README.md

 - Optionally, set the [LAAPatch] field of the .launchconfig file to true if your mod requires DOW2.exe to be large address aware.

+- Optionally, set the [UIWarnings] field of the .launchconfig file to true if your mod makes UI modifications that require the uiscale to be set to 100, and resolution to be of the 16:9 aspect ratio.

 - Optionally, if you want a splash screen, create a .bmp file with your desired artwork and resolution, and change its name to match the name of your mod's .module file, then change the [BitmapWidth] and [BitmapHeight] fields of the .launchconfig file to match its resolution.
 Those fields can remain at any number value if you are not using a splash screen.

 - If you wish to receive detailed debug messages, set the [VerboseDebug] field of the .launchconfig file to true.